Gameel Al-Batouti: EgyptAir Flight 990

 While Al-Batouti was momentarily alone in the cockpit when Captain Ahmed El-Habashi went to the lavatory, the aircraft suddenly went into a rapid dive nose-first, resulting in weightlessness (zero-g) throughout the cabin.
 Despite this, Captain El-Habashi was able to re-enter the cockpit.
 The speed of the 767 was now dangerously close to breaking the sound barrier, exceeding its design limits and beginning to weaken its airframe.
 The captain pulled back on his control column and applied full power to the engines, but neither action had any effect due to the aircraft's speed and the engines having been shut down.
 The captain then deployed the speedbrakes, which slowed the aircraft's dive, bringing it back to a safer speed.
 However, these abrupt maneuvers resulted in the aircraft entering a steep climb, causing g-forces to push the passengers and crew into their seats.
 Both engines then stopped completely, causing the aircraft to lose all electrical power and both flight recorders to stop at this point.
 The aircraft then fell into another steep dive and huge mechanical stress caused the left engine to separate from the wing.
 The aircraft began to break apart in midair at 10,000 ft and debris crashed into the Atlantic Ocean at 1:52 am EST. All 217 people on board were killed.

 Some of Al-Batouti's final recorded words on the cockpit voice recorder (CVR) were "Tawkalt ala Allah" (توكلت على الله), which can be translated as "I rely on God", 11 times.
-This phrase can also be interpreted as "I entrust myself unto God," hinting that he knew he was facing death, giving credence to the theory that he deliberately crashed the aircraft.
+This phrase can also be interpreted as "I put my trust in God", hinting that he knew he was facing death, giving he could have been trying to deliberately crash the aircraft.

 The Egyptian Civil Aviation Authority disputes the cause of the crash, blaming mechanical problems rather than any action by Al-Batouti.

 There was Western media speculation that Al-Batouti may have been a terrorist, although his family and friends indicated that he had no strong political beliefs.